Buzdar in action: Unelected members wrong to underestimate Buzdar

-tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Unelected members of Punjab Chief Minister Usman Buzdar’s team are wrong to underestimate him and take him too lightly as he has proven that he is armed with the requisite authority to show them the door if he is not satisfied with their performance.
+ISLAMABAD: Unelected members of Punjab Chief Minister Usman Buzdar’s team are wrong to underestimate him and take him too lightly as he has proven that he is armed with the requisite authority to show them the door if he is not satisfied with their performance, writes Tariq Butt.

 For instance, some of his ministers had been openly supporting estranged Pakistan Tehreek-e-Insaf (PTI) leader Jahangir Tareen, causing embarrassment to the party, but the chief minister has avoided sacking them or taking any stern action against them.